- New Recipes

-This bacon candy is great on its own as a small appetizer, sprinkled with fresh parsley and served upright in a cup, just like in the restaurant.
-Or you can use the Bacon Candy as a garnish in this amazing hack for Lazy Dog Crispy Deviled Eggs.
+Lazy Dog Bacon candy is great on its own as a small appetizer, sprinkled with fresh parsley and served upright in a cup, just like in the restaurant.
+Or you can use it as a garnish in this amazing hack for Lazy Dog Crispy Deviled Eggs.

 - 5 slices thick cut bacon, uncooked